-Shelly Ford was in high school when she fell in love with occupational therapy.
+Shelly Hamilton was in high school when she fell in love with occupational therapy.

 “I actually thought I wanted to be an accountant.
 But when I started doing volunteer work in a hospital, I learned more about occupational therapy,” said Shelly.
 “I followed a therapist for a day, and I was really intrigued by the types of patients she saw and the variability of what she was doing day-to-day.
 I’m very much a people person, and I wanted to help people.
 I knew this was the career for me.”